How to Wrap a Porch Post with Wood

 Accurate measurements are the foundation of any successful DIY project.

 1. Measure the Existing Post: Use your tape measure to get the exact width and depth of your current porch post.
-For example, if it’s a 4×4 post, its actual dimensions are likely closer to 3.5 inches by 3.5 inches.
+A 4×4 post has actual dimensions of 3.5″×3.5″.

-2. Determine Your New Post Dimensions: Decide how much you want to enlarge the post and what shape you want the new wrap to be (square, rectangular).
-For a classic look, you might aim to make a 4×4 post into a larger 6×6 or 8×8 profile post.
+2. Determine Your New Post Dimensions: Decide how much you want to enlarge the post.
+A common approach is to wrap a 4×4 post to a 6×6 or 8×8 profile for a more substantial look.

-3. Calculate Board Lengths: Measure the height of your post from the porch floor to the beam or roofline.
-You’ll need pieces of wood cut to this length.
+4. Calculate Board Lengths: Measure the height of your post from the porch floor to the beam.
+Cut all four boards to this exact height.

 Step 2: Cut Your Wood Boards

-1. Mark Your Cuts: Using your pencil and tape measure, mark the desired lengths on your chosen wood boards.
-Remember, the length should match the height of your porch post.
+1. Mark Your Cuts: Mark the desired lengths on your boards.
+Length = height of your porch post.

-3. Prepare the Boards: Once cut, lightly sand all edges to remove splinters and rough spots.
-This makes handling the wood safer and results in a cleaner finish.
+3. Prepare the Boards: Lightly sand all edges after cutting to remove splinters and rough spots.

 Step 3: Dry Fit and Adjust

-1. Position the Boards: Place the four cut boards around the existing porch post.
-If you made any angled cuts for corners, ensure they meet snugly.
+1. Position the Boards: Place all four cut boards around the existing post.

-3. Confirm Squareness: Use your level to ensure the new “post” is plumb (perfectly vertical) and square.
-Adjust as needed.
+3. Confirm Squareness: Use your level to ensure the new assembly is plumb (perfectly vertical) on all four sides.

 Step 4: Assemble the New Post Wrap

-2. Assemble One Corner: Bring two boards together at a corner.
-If you’re using square cuts, one board will slightly overlap the edge of the other.
-This is common and creates good surface area for fastening.
+2. Assemble One Corner: Bring two boards together.
+With square cuts, one board overlaps the edge of the other — this creates good surface area for fastening.

-Pre-Drill: Before driving screws, drill pilot holes through the face of the outer board and into the edge of the inner board.
-This prevents the wood from splitting.
-The number of pilot holes will depend on the size of the board.
-Two or three per corner section is usually sufficient.
+3. Pre-Drill and Drive Screws: Drill pilot holes through the face of the outer board into the edge of the inner board (prevents splitting).
+Drive exterior-grade screws into each pilot hole, countersinking them slightly.
+Two to three screws per corner section is usually sufficient.

-5. Attach to Existing Post (Optional but Recommended): For maximum stability, you can optionally drive a few screws from the inside of your new wrap into the old post.
-This is best done if your wraps allow access to the original post’s sides.
+5. Attach to Existing Post (Recommended): Drive a few screws from the inside of your new wrap into the old post for maximum stability.

 ComponentDescriptionPurpose